By: Mara Johson

 Not medically reviewed by Dr. Erin Stair

 It’s been nearly a year since the start of the global shutdowns and stay-at-home orders.
 We have all stocked up on masks, hand sanitizer, gloves, and toilet paper.
+We continue to faithfully squirrel away pandemic essentials and medical supplies like gloves and masks even now.
 Many of us have learned how to bake bread and cookies from scratch.
 Many of us have binge-watched Netflix to escape from our own four walls.
 Now in 2021, we are seeing progress in reopening of society with the rollout of vaccines.
 We are all getting tired of worrying about Covid-19.
 We are all anxious for a more normal life outside of our homes.
 Many of us are experiencing pandemic fatigue.
 If you and your family are suffering from pandemic fatigue, try the four methods outlined below.

 - Floatation Tank

 A sensory deprivation or flotation tank is used for Restricted Environmental Stimulation Therapy (REST).
 It is a soundproof, dark tank filled with a foot or less of saltwater.
 Spending time in a flotation tank has been shown to decrease stress and anxiety in patients of all ages.
 Additionally, sensory deprivation tanks help people sleep better and decrease muscle pain.
 For more information about this therapy, check out What is a Floatation Tank?

 - Practice Yoga